California State Summer School for the Arts

 The California State Summer School for the Arts, commonly known as CSSSA ("SEE-SUH"), is a rigorous four-week, pre-professional visual and performing arts training program for high school students held each summer at the California Institute of the Arts (CalArts).
+In late 2025, CSSSA that California State Polytechnic University, Pomona (Cal Poly Pomona) will be the new host site for future summer sessions beginning July 2026.
 The goal of CSSSA is to provide a supportive environment in which students acquire experience and training that extends beyond the practice and improvement of aesthetics and technique.
 Artistic disciplines offered by the program include: animation, creative writing, dance, film and video, music (including vocal arts), theatre arts, and visual arts.
 Its purpose is to provide a training ground for future artists who wish to pursue careers in the arts and entertainment industries in California.
 Admitted students are designated California Arts Scholars.
 Upon completion of the program, the students are awarded a Governor's Medallion, the highest distinction in California for artistically talented students.
 Founded in 1987, CSSSA is a California State agency funded through a unique public/private partnership.